Ex-Gov. Deval Patrick announces 2020 presidential bid

 It’s also a near certainty that Patrick — and possibly Bloomberg — wouldn’t make a Democratic debate stage until January, if at all, because of debate rules set by the party.

-Those dynamics left some prominent Democrats questioning Patrick’s viability, while some existing campaigns privately offered outright mockery and derision.
+Those dynamics left some prominent Democrats questioning Patrick’s viability.

 “Stop.
 We have enough candidates,” said Kathy Sullivan, a Democratic National Committee member from New Hampshire, which hosts the party’s first presidential primary following the Iowa caucuses.

-Texas Democratic Chairman Gilberto Hinojosa, whose state boasts the second-largest number of Super Tuesday delegates behind California, said he hadn’t heard from Patrick or his representatives.
-“People are fine with the field,” Hinojosa said, arguing that donors and media are mistaken to think that rank-and-file Democrats see Biden, Warren and others as unable to take down President Donald Trump.
+Texas Democratic Chairman Gilberto Hinojosa, whose state boasts the second-largest number of Super Tuesday delegates behind California, argued that donors and media are mistaken to think that rank-and-file Democrats see Biden, Warren and others as unable to take down President Donald Trump.

 Besides, Hinojosa said, “most of the people you need to build out a campaign have already chosen sides.”

 A former managing director for Bain Capital, Patrick has close ties to Wall Street donors.
-As the first black governor of Massachusetts and only the nation’s second elected black governor since Reconstruction, Patrick also could run as a historic boundary breaker trying to dent Biden’s support among African Americans — though Harris and Booker, the only two black Democrats in the Senate, have been unable to do that thus far.
+As only the nation’s second elected black governor since Reconstruction, Patrick also could run as a historic boundary breaker trying to dent Biden’s support among African Americans — though Harris and Booker, the only two black Democrats in the Senate, have been unable to do that thus far.

+Patrick has remained active in politics since his term as governor ended in 2015.
+During the 2018 midterm elections, he traveled across the country in support of Democratic candidates, raising his national profile.
+He also campaigned for Doug Jones during Alabama's contentious 2017 special election for U.S. Senate.

+Last year, some of Patrick's supporters and close advisers launched the Reason to Believe political action committee, which held meetups across the country, including in early presidential primary states.

 Barrow reported from Atlanta.
 Peoples reported from Concord, N.H.